Calling all friends and advocates of teachers, STEM, and girls’ education!

 The current round of Elevate Circles has come to a close.

-Check back soon for more dates in the fall.
+Check back soon for more dates in the fall or get notified:

 Think of it like SHARK TANK for social good.
 Join a group and meet people like you, pool your money and together, decide where it should go.
 In just 90 minutes, you can make a huge impact.
 No amount of money is too small to make a difference — PLUS we match whatever you contribute, up to $75k!